Shopping mall

 A shopping mall (or simply mall) is a large indoor shopping center, usually anchored by department stores.
 The term mall originally meant a pedestrian promenade with shops along it, but in the late 1960s, it began to be used as a generic term for the large enclosed shopping centers that were becoming increasingly commonplace.
 In the United Kingdom and other countries, shopping malls may be called shopping centres.

-In recent decades, malls have declined considerably in North America, partly due to the retail apocalypse, particularly in subprime locations, and some have closed and become so-called "dead malls".
-Successful exceptions have added entertainment and experiential features, added big-box stores as anchors, or converted to other specialized shopping center formats such as power centers, lifestyle centers, factory outlet centers, and festival marketplaces.
+In recent decades, malls have declined considerably in the United States and Canada, partly due to the retail apocalypse, particularly in subprime locations, and some have closed and become so-called dead malls.
+Successful examples of de-malling have seen such changes as added entertainment and experiential features, added big-box stores as anchors, or converted to other specialized shopping center formats such as power centers, lifestyle centers, factory outlet centers, and festival marketplaces.
 In Canada, shopping centres have frequently been replaced with mixed-use high-rise communities.
-In many European countries and Asian countries, shopping malls continue to grow and thrive.
+In many African, Asian, European and Latin American countries, shopping malls continue to grow and thrive.